TIBCOSoftware/be-tools/cloud/cloud-foundry/README.md

 2)Add required environment variables in manifest.yaml file in both cacheapp and defaultapp env sections.

-a)Uncomment environment variables related to your cluster provider.

-Example: For FTL cluster uncomment
+*  Uncomment environment variables related to your cluster provider.
+Ex:For FTL cluster uncomment

        FTL/REALM_SERVER: <REALM_URL>

-b)In case of store requirement update corresponding env variables.
- Example: For Mysql store uncomment
+*  In case of store requirement update corresponding env variables.
+Ex: For Mysql store uncomment

        BACKINGSTORE_JDBC_URL: <JDBC_URL>

 3)Use the below command to deploy Business Events application:

-*Deploy BE applications without cache using:
+* Deploy BE applications without cache using:

       cf push defaultapp -u process

-*Deploy BE applications with cache using:
+* Deploy BE applications with cache using:

       cf push -f manifest.yaml -u process